mhostetter/galois/docs/basic-usage/element-representation.rst

 .. tip::

+    Use :func:`~galois.set_printoptions` to display the polynomial coefficients in degree-ascending order.

     Use :func:`numpy.set_printoptions` to increase the line width to display large arrays more clearly.
 See :ref:`numpy print options` for more details.